 How to use the 3-4-5 step 3

-Step 5: Extending four feet
+Step five: Extending four feet

 Again, using the tape measure, extend outward a distance of four feet on the perpendicular line from the first peg.